Patunay/Xenakis_Assistant_backend/Readme.md

     - Describes the total lenght of the piece in ms.
   - Global Intrumentation
     - Defines all intrumentation that is used in the piece.
+    - **Global intrumentation parameter defines overal pitch range of the piece.**
   - Number of macrosections
     - Defines number of macrosections in the piece.
   - Lenght of macrosections